cofoeducistudent/tam-ms1-c/README.md

-** However it is worth a mention, that I decided to implement a translucent navigation bar that would turn opaque for used.
+** However it is worth a mention, that I decided to implement a translucent navigation bar that would turn opaque when used.
 I decided on this approach so as not to obscure the screen for the user, especially on a mobile phone.**

 * On mouse hover=Opaque
 * On mouse leave=Translucent (timing 1.5s)